letsencrypt/website/docs/rate-limits.md

 usually means that your client is creating authorizations and not fulfilling them.
 Please utilize our [staging environment](/docs/staging-environment/) if you’re developing an ACME client.

+For users of the ACME v2 API you can have a maximum of 300 <a name="pending-orders"></a>**Pending Orders** on your account.
+Similar to the pending authorizations rate limit hitting the pending order rate limit is rare and likely indicates a client bug.

 # <a name="overrides"></a>Overrides